 TENTH: Whenever a compromise or arrangement is proposed between the Corporation and its creditors or any class of them and/or between the Corporation and its stockholders or any class of them, any court of equitable jurisdiction within the State of Delaware may, on the application in a summary way of the Corporation or of any creditor or stockholder thereof or on the application of any receiver or receivers appointed for the Corporation under the provisions of § 291 of Title 8 of the Delaware Code or on the application of trustees in dissolution or of any receiver or receivers appointed for the Corporation under the provisions of § 279 of Title 8 of the Delaware Code order a meeting of the creditors or class of creditors, and/or of the stockholders or class of stockholders of the Corporation, as the case may be, to be summoned in such manner as the said court directs.
-If a majority in number representing three-fourths in value of the creditors or class of creditors, and/or of the Stockholders or class of stockholders or arrangement and to any reorganization of the Corporation as consequence of such compromise or arrangement, the said compromise or arrangement and the said reorganization shall, if sanctioned by the court to which the said application has been made, be binding on all the creditors or class of creditors, and/or on all the stockholders, of the Corporation, as the case of class of stockholders, of the Corporation.
+If a majority in number representing three-fourths in value of the creditors or class of creditors, and/or of the Stockholders or class of stockholders or arrangement and to any reorganization of the Corporation as consequence of such compromise or arrangement, the said compromise or arrangement and the said reorganization shall, if sanctioned by the court to which the said application has been made, be binding on all the creditors or class of creditors, of the Corporation, as the case of stockholders, of the Corporation, as the case may be, agree to any compromise or all the stockholders or class of stockholders, of the Corporation as consequence of such compromise or arrangement, the said compromise or class of creditors or class of stockholders, of the Corporation as the case may be, and also on the Corporation.